Chapter 8 : Bitter Hopes

 Fleur dropped the sachet and hurriedly placed her arms around Molly.
 “Jeorge found ‘er last night.”

-“My little girl!”
+“My poor, little girl, she’s gone!”
 Molly sobbed over Fleur’s explanation.
 “She’s gone!”
 She buried her head in her hands.

 “Gone?
-Where?”
+Where is she?”
 Professor McGonagall frowned as she tried to understand what the fuss was about Ginny being away.

 “Is it really necessary to give her the potion?”
 Professor McGonagall asked sharply as Molly slept.